Implementation Guide

 How the two-component approach creates comprehensive coverage

-Most small businesses fall into the trap of accumulating security tools that overlap in functionality, creating complexity without proportional security benefits.
-The UniFi + Wazuh combination addresses this by providing complementary capabilities that eliminate tool redundancy while covering all essential security functions at a fraction of the cost of commercial alternatives.
+Most small businesses accumulate security tools that overlap in functionality, creating complexity without proportional security benefits.
+The UniFi + Wazuh combination provides complementary capabilities—eliminating redundancy while covering all essential security functions at 40-70% less cost than commercial alternatives.

 Network Layer (UniFi)